 Energy consumption in SamoaThe most important figure in the energy balance of Samoa is the total consumption of

-Samoa can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 132 m kWh, also 107% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Samoa can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 132 m kWh, also 107 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

-Development of CO₂ emissions from 1979 to 2014 in million tons
+Development of CO₂ emissions from 1960 to 2019 in million tons

-In practice this isn't possible, because e.g. solar collectors are less efficient unter clouds.
+In practice this isn't possible, because e.g. solar collectors are less efficient under clouds.
 Also wind- and water-power plants are not always operating under full load.
 All these values are only useful in relation to other energy sources or countries.

 Usage of renewable energiesRenewable energy includes wind, solar, biomass and geothermal energy sources.
 This means all energy sources that renew themselves within a short time or are permanently available.
 Energy from hydropower is only partly a renewable energy.
 This is certainly the case with river or tidal power plants.
 Otherwise, numerous dams or reservoirs also produce mixed forms, e.g. by pumping water into their reservoirs at night and recovering energy from them during the day when there is an increased demand for electricity.
-Since it is not possible to clearly determine the amount of generated energy, all energies from hydropower are displayed separately.
+Since it is not possible to clearly determine the amount of generated energy, all energy from hydropower is displayed separately.